 Southwest Harbor, Maine

-First Steamboat Wharves on MDI
+First Steamboat Wharves

-For many years, it was thought that the first known visitors to Mount Desert Island were the Abnaki Indians who would cross over to the island from the mainland to fish and collect berries and shellfish (there was no bridge then as there is today).
-However, recently excavations and carbon dating has verified that the “Red Paint People” were living on the island as far back as 4,000 BC!
-The first settlement on the island by a person of European descent was created by Abraham Somes, a sailor/fisherman from Massachusetts, at the northern shore of Somes Sound in 1761.
-The first steamboat wharves and hotels on Mount Desert Island were built in Southwest Harbor in order to be closer to the entrance to Somes Sound.
-When you look out into the harbor you will see the Bear Island Lighthouse.
-This marks the southern entrance to Somes Sound.
+The earliest known visitors to Mount Desert Island were the Abnaki Indians, who would travel from the mainland to the island to fish and gather berries and shellfish.
+Recent excavations and carbon dating confirmed that the "Red Paint People" inhabited the island as far back as 4,000 BC.
+The first settlement on the island by a person of European descent was in 1761 by Abraham Somes, a sailor and fisherman from Massachusetts, on the northern shore of Somes Sound.
+Initial steamboat wharves and hotels were constructed in Southwest Harbor to be closer to the entrance of Somes Sound.
+When you look out into the harbor, you will see the Bear Island Lighthouse, which marks its southern entrance.

-Master Yacht Builders & Services
+Master Yacht Builders

 Places to See